GuncraftaM1P/hwr-oop-skat-gruppe2/README.md

-# HWR OOP Lecture Project Template
+# HWR OOP Skat Projekt Gruppe 2

-[TODO]: # (Change README.md Headline to better fit to your project!)

-This repository contains a student project created for an ongoing lecture on object-oriented programming with Java/Kotlin at HWR Berlin (summer term 2024).
+This repository contains a student project created for a lecture on object-oriented programming with Java at HWR Berlin (summer term 2024).

 > :warning: This code is for educational purposes only.
 Do not rely on it!